 After you sign up for a free trial at https://www.bcs.barracudanetworks.com/trial, you have 30 days use of a fully featured BCS Plus subscription.
 After creating your account for the free trial, you can log in at https://www.bcs.barracudanetworks.com/login.
-This article guides you through a thorough evaluation of the service.

 To set the time zone for your BCS instance (note that this setting also applies to ALL of your Barracuda Cloud products), see How to Set the Time Zone.